-Mineral rights may be transferred to third parties, provided that such transfer has previously been authorised by the MGM or HOG, as the case may be.
-The transfer of mineral rights may only be authorised if the projected assignee meets the same technical and financial requirements of the transferor and is subject to the payment of fees and charges.
+Mineral rights may be transferred to third parties, provided such transfer is previously authorised by the MGM or HOG, as the case may be.
+Transfer of mineral rights may only be authorised if the projected assignee meets the same technical and financial requirements of the transferor and is subject to the payment of fees and charges.